psi4/psi4numpy/Coupled-Electron-Pair-Approximation/README.md

 This is also commonly known as CEPA(0) with singles.
 - `OLCCD.py`: An implementation of orbital optimized linearized CCD theory with DIIS.
 - `DF-LCCD.py`: An implementation of linearized CCD theory with DIIS and the density-fitting approximation.
+- `DF-LCCSD.py`: An implementation of linearized CCSD theory with DIIS and the density-fitting approximation.

 Helper programs:
 - `DSD.py`: DIIS code capable of doing a combined extrapolation of multiply vectors.